faizanahemad/data-science-utils/data_science_utils/ideas/ideas.md

 	    - Same as method 1 except that for each entity we also take nearest categories to its own categories for robustness
     - Method 3
         - Use Keras Embedding layer, feed categories as an array (like text), finally use GAP to get a vector
+    - Method 4
+        - Graphs and network methods, find nearest neighbors using graph, nodes are items and categories

 2. Categorical features where categories have few examples
     - for low number of entiities category, get similar categories and use woe of nearby categories.
     - Getting Similar categories How?